Development: Slate Funding

-European independent production companies looking to develop 3 - 5 fiction, animation and creative documentary projects with international potential.
+European independent production companies looking to develop 3 to 5 fiction, animation or creative documentary projects with international potential.

 The projects must be intended for cinema release, television broadcast or commercial exploitation on digital platforms (e.g. multiple screen-based devices, interactive, linear and non-linear web-series and narrative virtual reality projects).

 The following overview is intended for guidance only.
 General information and specific guidelines can be found on the website of the Education, Audiovisual and Culture Executive Agency (EACEA), which manages Creative Europe.

 Take a look at the results from the previous call in 2019.